gsoft-inc/wl-squide/docs/reference/registration/mergeDeferredRegistrations.md

 ### Parameters

-- `candidats`: An array of [deferred registration](./registerLocalModules.md#defer-the-registration-of-routes-or-navigation-items) functions, `undefined` values will safely be ignored.
+- `candidates`: An array of [deferred registration](./registerLocalModules.md#defer-the-registration-of-routes-or-navigation-items) functions, `undefined` values will safely be ignored.

 ### Returns